How to Fix Authorization Dialog not appearing in QuickBooks Desktop

 It’s a pretty straightforward authorization process from QuickBooks desktop as per above paragraph, but it did not work as expected in one of my client’s cloud-hosted QuickBooks desktop Windows servers & that was an error or blockage for me.

-1. Check the log files: I did check my log file, which would simply say that Could not start QuickBooks
+1. Check the log files: I did check my log file, which would say that Could not start QuickBooks

 Check-the-log-files